jeffreykegler/old_kollos/notes/misc/strand.md

 ### Create Earley set 0

+In a suffix parse, we proceed using the suffix grammar and the unconsumed input.
+Earley set 0 must be specially constructed.
+Otherwise, the parse is normal

 * Let `worklist` be a stack of symbols, initially empty.
   `worklist` will have an associated boolean